biodash/biodash.github.io/content/codeclub/S04E01_r4ds-ch1/index.md

 Additionally, computer-readability should be prioritized over human-readability (think: no color-coded cells, multiple header columns, or merged cells).

-But, most of all, "tidy" in the context of the tidyverse refers to the following, as it is phrased in the book:
+But, most of all, "tidy" in the context of the *tidyverse* refers to the following, as it is phrased in the book:

 > In brief, when your data is tidy, each column is a variable, and each row is an observation.

 But what does this mean?
-In practice, it means having your data not in a "wide format" (all the information about each sample/individual in one row) but in a "long format" (variables not spread across multiple columns) -- see the examples below.
+In practice, it means having your data not in a "wide format" (all the information about each sample/individual in one row) but in a "**long format**" (variables not spread across multiple columns) -- see the examples below.

 Example 1, not tidy: